Emergency Plumbers in Dallas & Plano

 - Gas pipe leaks

-When you’re in need of quick and reliable plumbing services in the Dallas area, make Staggs Plumbing your first call.
+When you’re in need of quick and reliable plumbing services in Dallas or Plano, make Staggs Plumbing your first call.
 We’ll send a technician out ASAP to assess the situation and provide you with a cost-effective solution and have your plumbing flowing smoothly again in no time.
 Give us a call at (972) 379-4000 to set up an emergency plumbing service in Dallas now.

 If there is a water leak because of a burst pipe, you should turn off the water at the street meter ASAP.
-It’s usually under a circular metal cover about 12-18″ in diameter out near the sidewalk.
+It’s usually under a circular metal cover about 12 to 18 inches in diameter out near the sidewalk.
 If you can do this before we arrive, this will help reduce the damage caused to your home.

 Refer to the pictures below for assistance.